SAP-samples/teched2023-AD264/exercises/ex3/README.md

 }
 ```

-The benefits are:
+The benefits of these 'modeled' event definitions are:
 - [CAP's support for events and messaging](https://cap.cloud.sap/docs/guides/messaging) can automatically _subscribe_ to message brokers and _emit_ events behind the scenes.
 - Also, event names like `BusinessPartner.Changed` are semantically closer to the domain and easier to read than the underlying technical events like `sap.s4.beh.businesspartner.v1.BusinessPartner.Changed.v1`.

 ## React to Events

-The piece to close the loop is code to **consume events** in the application.
+To close the loop, add code to **consume events**.

 👉 In `srv/processor-service.js`, add this event handler: